e-CLOSE/Toolbox/Tools/Creately.md

 ## Additional details

 - Subscription mode: Freemium
-- Platform: N/A
-- Tested by: …
-- Comments: N/A

 ## References (links, howtos, tutorials, bibliography, sites, etc.)

-This section should include additional references and links to help in understanding and using the tool.

 - Creately website: [Creately](https://creately.com/)
 - Creately tutorials: [Creately tutorials](https://www.youtube.com/c/CreatelyApp/videos)